ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 # Poseidon

-Poseidon hash is a popular hash in the ZK ecosystem primarily because its optimized to work over large prime fields, a common setting for ZK proofs, thereby minimizing the number of multiplicative operations required.
+[Poseidon](https://eprint.iacr.org/2019/458.pdf) is a popular hash in the ZK ecosystem primarily because its optimized to work over large prime fields, a common setting for ZK proofs, thereby minimizing the number of multiplicative operations required.

-Poseidon hash function has also been specifically designed to be efficient when implemented within ZK circuits, Poseidon hash uses far less constraints compared to other hash functions like Keccak or SHA-256 in the context of ZK circuits.
+Poseidon has also been specifically designed to be efficient when implemented within ZK circuits, Poseidon uses far less constraints compared to other hash functions like Keccak or SHA-256 in the context of ZK circuits.

-Poseidon hash has been used in many popular ZK protocols such as Filecoin and [Plonk](https://drive.google.com/file/d/1bZZvKMQHaZGA4L9eZhupQLyGINkkFG_b/view?usp=drive_open).
+Poseidon has been used in many popular ZK protocols such as Filecoin and [Plonk](https://drive.google.com/file/d/1bZZvKMQHaZGA4L9eZhupQLyGINkkFG_b/view?usp=drive_open).

-Our implementation of [Poseidon hash](https://eprint.iacr.org/2019/458.pdf) is implemented  in accordance with the optimized [Filecoin version](https://spec.filecoin.io/algorithms/crypto/poseidon/).
+Our implementation of Poseidon is implemented in accordance with the optimized [Filecoin version](https://spec.filecoin.io/algorithms/crypto/poseidon/).

-Let understand how Poseidon hash works.
+Let understand how Poseidon works.

 ### Initialization

 Poseidon starts with the initialization of its internal state, which is composed of the input elements and some pregenerated constants.
 An initial round constant is added to each element of the internal state.
-This is part of the initialization to ensure the state is properly mixed from the outset.
+Adding The round constants ensure the state is properly mixed from the outset.

 This is done to prevent collions and to prevent certain cryptographic attacks by insuring that the internal state is sufficiently mixed and unpredictable,